 Research shows that having a buddy and/or mentor at the office can make employees significantly more engaged and increase retention.

-In fact, Millennials who report planning to stay with their company for at least five years are, according to Deloitte.
-If you don’t already have a new hire mentorship program in place at your organization, the time is now!
+In fact, Millennials who report planning to stay with their company for at least five years are twice as likely to have a mentor, according to Deloitte.
+So if you don’t already have a new hire mentorship program in place at your organization, the time is now!

 How can HR managers separate the wheat from the chaff?
 People who make the best mentors tend to be:

 Deciding who to trust with your fledgling employees is just the first step in creating an effective onboarding program.
 Next is setting expectations for your buddy appointees so they know what their role entails and how to be successful.